press-any-key-tech/terraform-tutorial/07.workspaces/aws/README.md

-# 06.backend.configuration
+# 07.modules

-Testing terrafom with aws using backend configuration
+Testing terrafom with aws using workspaces

 ## Prerequisites